-The CCO is responsible for the sales department, and the relation to the distribution network.
+The CCO is responsible for the sales department and the relation to the distribution network.

-The CTO is responsible for the IT operations, which includes both developments of IT systems in order to execute the business strategy as well as daily operations tasks.
+The CTO is responsible for the IT operations, which include both development of IT systems in order to execute the business strategy as well as daily operations tasks.